cookbrothersconstruction/documentation/Employment Hero/Helpdesk Articles/How to Login.md

 >**IMPORTANT**
 >
 >** If you have forgotten your passcode you will need to re-login to your Employment Hero Account.
-> To do this select
+> To do this select login to a different account.
+>
+> Then login to your account using your password.
+If you have forgotten your main password you can reset it from here.